eProsima/ROS2-SH/README.md

   library to convert the specific ROS 2 type definitions into *xTypes*, and the other way around, will be built.
-  This list is shared with the [ROS 1 System Handle](https://github.com/eProsima/ROS1-SH#compilation-flags), meaning that the ROS packages specified in the `MIX_ROS_PACKAGES` variable will also be built for *ROS 1* if this *System Handle* is present within the *Integration Service* workspace.
-If a certain package is only present in *ROS 2*, the `MIX_ROS2_PACKAGES` flag must be used instead.
+  This list is shared with the [ROS 1 System Handle](https://github.com/eProsima/ROS1-SH#compilation-flags), meaning that the ROS packages specified in the `MIX_ROS_PACKAGES` variable will also be built for *ROS 1* if the corresponding *System Handle* is present within the *Integration Service* workspace.
+  To avoid possible errors, if a certain package is only present in *ROS 2*, the `MIX_ROS2_PACKAGES` flag must be used instead.

   These transformation libraries are also known within the *Integration Service* context as `Middleware Interface Extension` or `mix` libraries.